-Once we have confirmed cover can start, we will need details of the terms of acceptance for members who have been individually assessed (underwritten) by the previous insurer to be sent to us within fourteen days of our request.
+Once we have confirmed cover can start, we will need the following to be sent to us within fourteen days:

+- details of the terms of acceptance for members who have been individually assessed (underwritten) by the previous insurer - if you are paying premiums by direct debit, the signed direct debit mandate.

-We will also request membership data (including National Insurance numbers or unique identifier) as at the policy start date, and require that to be supplied within fourteen days of our request.
+We will also request membership data (including National Insurance numbers) as at the policy start date, and require that to be supplied within fourteen days of our request.